 - To capture timber value contained within trees fatally affected

-A licensed forester will evaluate each stand of trees identified as suitable for harvesting and mark each tree to be removed or retained.
-The goal of this careful selection is to beneficially shape future forest conditions to protect water quality.
-In some cases, other issues may also be addressed, such as thinning of over-crowded white pine trees.
+A licensed forester evaluated each stand of trees identified as suitable for harvesting and mark each tree to be removed or retained.
+The goal of this careful selection was to beneficially shape future forest conditions to protect water quality.
+In some cases, other issues were also addressed, such as thinning of over-crowded white pine trees.

 Why not just let nature just take its course?